scope

 RFC 7591 - Section 2

-Condition: Unless stated otherwise.
+Condition: Unless stated otherwise by an applicable specification.

 The implementation and use of all client metadata fields is OPTIONAL, unless stated otherwise.